QiKatherine/QiKatherine.github.io/content/post/The-little-schemer-note-2-3.md

 {{< /highlight >}}

-## Chapter 8 {#chapter-8}
+## Chapter 8 Lambda and the Ultimate {#chapter-8-lambda-and-the-ultimate}

-In the previous chapters, we've seen over and over that a function takes **list or atom** as input, and produces **list or atom** as output.
-We will see a function takes input and returns **functions** in this chapter.
+In the previous chapters, we've seen over and over that a function takes **list or atom** as input, and produces **list or atom** as output.In this chapter, we will see a function takes input and returns **functions**.

-First of all:
+Function 1 is a function which takes **a** as argument and returns the function 2 (an equality checking function) as output.

 {{< highlight scheme >}}
+;function 1:
 (lambda (a)
  lambda (x)
   (eq? x a)))

-;is a function which takes a as argument and returns the equality checking function
+;function 2:
 (lambda (x)
  (eq? x a))

-;this is called currying
 {{< /highlight >}}

-The curring can be applied with a familiar function defined by us:
+It's called currying.
+Let's apply it with a familiar function:

 {{< highlight scheme >}}
 ;((rember-f eq?)
 2 '(1 2 3 4 5)) -> '(1 3 4 5)